 cSCC is the second most common skin cancer in Australia.
 The age-standardised incidence rate of cSCC is about 387 per 100,000 people aged 14 years and older.
 The incidence increases steeply with age from mid-adulthood and appears higher in men than in women across all age groups.
 However, the current available evidence on national incidence rates is out of date and likely inaccurate because of a lack of statutory reporting of keratinocyte cancers.
 The primary concern with cSCC is its ability to metastasise, with several large studies demonstrating a mortality rate of more than 70%.
 The primary concern with cSCC is more than 70%.
 The primary concern with cSCC is more than 70%.
 The primary concern with cSCC is about 387 per 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 14 years and older.
-The age 100,000 people aged 15 years and older.
 The age 100,000 people aged 15 years and older.
 The age 100,000 people aged 15 years and older.
 The age 100,000 people age